mxmanghi/TeX2Unicode/README.md

 # tex2unicode

-Tcl utility that converts LaTeX diacritics of Western characters sets into their corresponding Unicode code points
+Tcl utility that converts LaTeX diacritics of Western character sets into their corresponding Unicode code points

 Usage